UrbanDine

 The CAC offers a child-friendly site where professionals conduct joint investigative interviews of child victims of abuse or other acts of violence.
 These interviews are conducted by law enforcement or children's services workers.
 The CAC does not schedule forensic interviews on our own, as these decisions are made by law enforcement or children's services.

-The CAC has a complete medical examination room equipped with a colposcope.
-The medical examination is non-invasive and nothing is inserted into the child.
-A colposcope is a piece of equipment that magnifies and documents any visible injuries on the child, and no part of the colposcope touches the child during the examination.
+TThe CAC offers on-site non-acute exams with certified SANE nurses as well as off-site non-acute exams with Dr. Schlievert.
+The CAC has a complete medical examination room equipped with a Cortex Flo.
+The medical examination is a non-acute, non-invasive exam and nothing is inserted into the child.
+A Cortex Flo is a piece of equipment that magnifies and documents any visible injuries on the child, and no part of the equipment touches the child during the examination.

 Schedule An Exam